apache/mynewt-site/docs/os/get_started/docker.md

 application in the simulator.
 Enabling USB2 with your docker installation will allow you to load your application on a supported device.

+The Docker is the only supported option if you are working on a Windows machine.
+If you are using Mac OS X or Linux, you have the choice of installing a Docker container of tools and toolchains or installing them natively.
+This chapter describes how to set up the Docker image for all three platforms.

 <br>

 ### Install Docker